wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/general/user-overview.md

 - `stripeId`: The Stripe customer ID.
 This is created by Stripe on checkout and used to identify the customer.
 - `checkoutSessionId`: The Stripe checkout session ID.
 This is created by Stripe on checkout and used to identify the checkout session.
-- `subscriptionTier`: The subscription tier the user is on.
+- `subscriptionPlan`: The subscription plan the user is on.
 This is set by the app and is used to determine what features the user has access to.
-By default, we have two tiers: `hobby-tier` and `pro-tier`.
+By default, we have two plan: `hobby` and `pro`.
 - `subscriptionStatus`: The subscription status of the user.
 This is set by Stripe and is used to determine whether the user has access to the app or not.
 By default, we have four statuses: `active`, `past_due`, `canceled`, and `deleted`.
 - `credits` (optional): By default, a user is given 3 credits to trial your product before they have to pay.
 You can create a one-time purchase product in Stripe to allow users to purchase more credits if they run out.

 ### Subscription Statuses

 In general, we determine if a user has paid for an initial subscription by checking if the `subscriptionStatus` field is set.
 This field is set by Stripe within your webhook handler and is used to signify more detailed information on the user's current status.
-By default, the template handles four statuses: `active`, `past_due`, `canceled`, and `deleted`.
+By default, the template handles four statuses: `active`, `past_due`, `canceled_at_period_end`, and `deleted`.

 - When `active` the user has paid for a subscription and has full access to the app.

-- When `canceled`, the user has canceled their subscription and has access to the app until the end of their billing period.
+- When `canceled_at_period_end`, the user has canceled their subscription and has access to the app until the end of their billing period.

 - When `deleted`, the user has reached the end of their subscription period after canceling and no longer has access to the app.